Scheduling Techniques of AI Models on Modern Heterogeneous Edge GPU -- A Critical Review: Background

-\item \textbf{Accelerator properties:} Each accelerator has specific limitations concerning the tasks or layers it can handle, as well as the input/output formats it can accept.
+Each accelerator has specific limitations concerning the tasks or layers it can handle and the input/output formats it can accept.
 For example, depending on the function, the \ac{PVA} and \ac{VIC} are restricted to particular formats.
-The \ac{PVA} can implement convolution and filter operations on unsigned integer 8-bit and 16-bit formats.
+The \ac{PVA} can implement convolution and filter operations on 8-bit and 16-bit unsigned integer formats.
 In contrast, the \ac{VIC} can implement image conversions and other manipulations on the same formats, usually on luma versions.
 The \ac{PVA}'s performance is close to or even faster than the CPU's for convolution.
 For instance, an unsigned integer 8-bit data of size 1920 by 1080 and a kernel of size three, the \ac{PVA} takes 0.27 ms, whereas the CPU takes 0.297 ms \cite{VPI_documentation}.
 The performance of \ac{VIC} is faster than the CPU for rescaling and some remapping tasks.
-In rescaling a 640 by 480 image to 1920 by 1080, the \ac{VIC} takes around 0.893 ms compared to the CPU which takes about 6.75 ms \cite{VPI_documentation_rescale}.

-When looking at the \ac{DLA} in particular, according to \cite{dla-limit}, some of the constraints include but are not limited to: \begin{itemize} \item Only FP16 and INT8 are supported.
-However, for certain layers, only one of these formats are supported.
+In rescaling a 640 by 480 image to 1920 by 1080, the \ac{VIC} takes around 0.893 ms compared to the CPU, which takes about 6.75 ms \cite{VPI_documentation}.
+When looking at the \ac{DLA} in particular, similar constraints are present \cite{tensorrt}.
+The \ac{DLA} only supports FP16 and INT8 formats, with certain operations restricted to one of these formats.
 For example, the Equal operation is supported by INT8 alone.
-Slice and SoftMax operations are supported by FP16 only. \item For de-convolution layers, padding must be zero. \item Kernel sizes must range from 1 to 32. \end{itemize} In most cases, to ensure that the \ac{DLA} is able to execute the portion of the \ac{DNN} model, most schedulers \cite{AxoNN, CP-CNN, Jedi} will allocate the beginning of the \ac{DNN} model to the \ac{DLA} as these layers tend to be the most compatible rather than the end of the \ac{DNN} model.
+With \ac{DNN} layers, kernel sizes must range from 1 to 32, and the padding in deconvolution layers must be zero.
+In most cases, to ensure that the \ac{DLA} can execute the portion of the \ac{DNN} model, most schedulers \cite{AxoNN, CP-CNN, Jedi} will allocate the beginning of the \ac{DNN} model to the \ac{DLA} as these layers tend to be the most compatible rather than the end of the \ac{DNN} model.
 Hence, it is crucial to carefully consider layer specifications, input format, output format, and hardware limitations when assigning each layer to a device.
 This approach ensures compatibility and maximizes processing efficiency.